Argentine Pass

 over Jones Pass.

-Argentine Pass was the most direct attack on the wall to
+Argentine Pass was the most direct attack on the wall between

-had no affect on the movement of goods.
-The problem was still
+Jones Pass, had no affect on the movement of goods for the

-Denver.
-In order to get to the Front Range, Breckenridge
+order to get to the Front Range, Breckenridge miners had to

 Pass.
-But that did not get them any closer to the mining
+But that did not do much for the Breckenridge area.

-to build a road was very high, and so was the pass that
+ridge.
+Motivation to build a road was very high, and so was the

 The